Love can be a rollercoaster, but it’s important to know when to get off the ride.

 Twin flame theory aligns with the concept of soulmates, but karmic relationships do not have this same affinity.

 However, there are some aspects of a soulmate connection in a karmic relationship.
 Even though defined by intensity and conflict, there can be a connection beneath all the drama that gives the relationship a level of depth.

 Even though this soulmate relationship may be present, it’s naturally overridden by the natural volatility of the karmic connection.

 Due to the rollercoaster nature of karmic relationships, it can be easy to overlook the red flags in favor of a strong connection.

-There are a number of common signs to look out for to help you identify and overcome the nature of a karmic relationship.
+There are several common signs to look out for to help you identify and overcome the nature of a karmic relationship.

 By design, karmic relationships can have a profound impact on your life.

 Due to their addictive nature, and how they make you feel, these relationships are not easy to shake.